 The signs and symptoms of the disease are dependent on the site of infection.
 There are several main sites of infection.

 |Central nervous system (CNS)||

 The following laboratory and radiology tests are performed to assist in the diagnosis of cryptococcal disease.

 Treatment of cryptococcal disease depends on the patient’s immunological status and the site of infection.
 It is based on the following categories of infection.

 Immunocompetent patients with asymptomatic pulmonary disease do not usually require any treatment.
 If the disease does not resolve spontaneously then the antifungal fluconazole may be given for 3–6 months.

 Treatment goals for categories 2,3 and 4 differ on whether or not the patient also has HIV/AIDS.
-The goal in infected patients with HIV/AIDS is to first control the infection, followed by life-long treatment to suppress Cryptococcus neoformans.
-For patients with cryptococcal disease not complicated by HIV/AIDS the treatment goal is to eradicate the fungi and achieve a permanent cure.
+The goal in infected patients with HIV/AIDS is to first control the infection, followed by life-long treatment to suppress C. neoformans.
+For patients with cryptococcal disease not complicated by HIV/AIDS, the treatment goal is to eradicate the fungi and achieve a permanent cure.

 Several antifungal medications are used.

 DermNet NZ does not provide an online consultation service.
 If you have any concerns with your skin or its treatment, see a dermatologist for advice.